gerogiordano08/trade_registry/README.md

 ---
 ## Key Features
 ### 1. Advanced Financial Dashboard
-- **Dual-Column Layout:**
-A high-density information interface featuring a 12-unit grid system for optimal data visualization.
 - **Live Price Tracking:**
 Real-time ticker prices with automatic updates to reflect current market conditions.
+- **Relational-Live Synthesis:**
+Implementation of a hybrid data layer that merges PostgreSQL-stored trades with real-time price volatility
 - **Global News Feed:**
-A dedicated market news section with relative time logic (e.g., *"5 minutes ago"*) to keep you informed of the latest trends.
+A dedicated market news section with relative time logic to keep you informed of the latest trends.
 ---
 ### 2. Trade Management & Metrics
 - **Comprehensive Lifecycle:**